jerelmiller/redwoodjs-conf-2023-workshop/05-update-list-after-mutation/README.md

 ## Exercise

 In this exercise, we will be modifying mutations to manually write data to the cache when the mutation finishes.
 When adding a song to our liked songs page, we'd like the song to appear at the top of our list.
 Removing a liked song should immediately remove it from the list.

+In this exercise, we will make use of the Apollo Client [cache write APIs](https://www.apollographql.com/docs/react/caching/cache-interaction).
+Once our mutation is executed, we will need to interact with the cache to tell it how to add or remove saved tracks.

+You can find the saved tracks under the `CurrentUser` type's `tracks` field.
+This exercise will require us to modify this field to properly add or remove a track, depending on which mutation was executed.